 - Pimsleur – language immersion course.
 A bit pricey, but well worth it!

 - SquidTV Japan – listings of Japanese television channels and radio stations.

 - Tofugu – Japanese culture and language blog.
 One of my absolute favorites!

 - Beelinguapp: Learn Languages with Audiobooks – free with in-app purchases.
 Available for iOS and Android, I love this app.
 You can read and listen to books in two languages.

 - Mango Languages – subscription required; $19.99/month or FREE with any participating library.
 I used to get this for free from my local library, and one day they suddenly stopped supporting it.
-It’s similar to Duolingo, but it focuses more on visual and audio.
-The monthly subscription is $19.99, but you’ll have over 70 languages at your fingertips.
-I love that in-between lessons, it will give you culture tips.
+It's similar to Duolingo, but it focuses more on visual and audio.
+The monthly subscription is $19.99, but you'll have over 70 languages at your fingertips.
+I love those in-between lessons, it will give you cultural tips.
+I love those in-between lessons that give you cultural tips.
 You can access Mango Languages via web and download lessons through the app (iOS and Android) on to your phone or tablet.

 - Speak and Translate by Apalon Apps – free with in-app purchases.
 Available for iOS only.

 - 13 Secrets for Speaking Fluent Japanese by Giles Murray

 - A Frequency Dictionary of Japanese by Yukio Tono (Routledge)

 - Basic Japanese: Learn to Speak Everyday Japanese in 10 Carefully Structured Lessons: Includes Downloadable Audio by Samuel E. Martin and Eriko Sato (Tuttle Publishing)